abedurftig/gradle-kts-buildsrc/README.md

-# Gradle Kotlin DSL Multi-Build with buildSrc
+# Gradle Kotlin DSL Multi-Module project with buildSrc

 ### Intro

-A small tool to generates a Gradle multi-module build using the Koltin DSL and the `buildSrc` project.
+A small tool which generates a Gradle multi-module project using the Koltin DSL and the `buildSrc` project.

 > See [the Gradle documentation](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources) for more details on the `buildSrc` project.